Mission, Purpose, Vision & History

 National American University provides innovative learning experiences in a caring and supportive environment for individuals of diverse backgrounds, cultures, and abilities, preparing them for success in competitive technical and professional fields.

-National American University’s rich history of providing quality higher education spans nearly nine decades.
+National American University’s rich history of providing quality higher education spans eight decades.